Phoenix15049/TicTacToe-Minecraft/plugins/MohammadReza_Yadollahi/README.md

 #### Starting the game

-You can start the game by using /challenge or /ttt followed by your friends' game id.
+You can start the game by using /challenge followed by your friends' game id.
 Note that your friend must be online.

 After that, your friend has 10 seconds to accept your request by using /accept.
 They also can deny your request by using the /deny command.